> Vacuum Packaging > Vacuum Sealers

-2. Vacuum bags are made from poly woven materials to keep oxygen from permeating through the package.
+2. Vacuum bags are made from poly woven materials to keep oxygen from permeating the package.
 Standard poly bags will not hold a vacuum.

 Vacuum Sealers and Modified Atmosphere Packaging